 - Suggested stage: from Hochmuth (Dorf Tirol/Tirolo) to Giggelberg (Partschins/Parcines)

 This mountain trail is moderately difficult; some portions of the trail are secured with steps and ropes.

 Route length: 13.4 km Metres of ascent: 731 m Metres of descent: 542 m

 - Suggested stage: from Giggelberg (Partschins/Parcines) to Katharinaberg (Schnalstal valley)

 Partly exposed mountain trail; sections are additionally secured.
-Highlight: Gorge with 1000 steps.
+Highlight: Gorge with 1000 steps with suspension bridge.

 Route length: 14.2 km Metres of ascent: 569 m Metres of descent: 894 m